-A major benefit of IDE/ERIA-GSM is that it can estimate economic impacts on a subnational level.
-This section illustrates the simulation results of scenarios 1 to 4b.
-At first glance, two important implications can be drawn from Figures 6.4 to 6.9.
+A major benefit of the IDE/ERIA-GSM is that it can estimate the economic impacts on a subnational level.
+This sub-section visually illustrates the simulation results of scenarios 1-4b.
+At first glance, two important implications can be drawn from Figures 5-10.
 First, the economic impacts are unevenly distributed in favour of the regions along the road to be upgraded.
 In contrast, other regions may be negatively affected in terms of the difference with the baseline scenario.
 Second, the economic impacts are expected to spread to wider regions far beyond the scope of logistics enhancement.

-As discussed above, the completion of the original TLH (S1) will increase Myanmar's real GDP by US\$351.6 million in comparison with the baseline.
-Looking at the impact density, which is defined as the economic impacts in US\$ terms per km2, Mandalay gains most (US\$29,239/km2), followed by Nyaung-U (US\$8,190/km2), Monywa (US\$4,699/km2), Sagain (US\$3,937/km2), and Meiktila (US\$3,798/km2).
+As already discussed above, the completion of the original TLH (S1) will increase Myanmar's real GDP by US\$351.6 million in comparison with the baseline.
+Looking at the impact density, which is defined as the economic impact in US dollar terms per km2, Mandalay gains most (US\$29,239/km2), followed by Nyaung-U (US\$8,190/ km2), Monywa (US\$4,699/km2), Sagain (US\$3.937/km2), and Meiktila (US\$3,798/km2).
 All these provinces are along the TLH and in the central dry zone.
-In contrast, Nay Pyi Taw will be negatively affected most significantly (▼US\$3,647/km2), probably because several economic activities are attracted to Mandalay and surrounding provinces where business environments will be improved particularly from logistic perspectives.
-In addition, Pyay (▼US\$34/km2), Kengtung (▼US\$28/km2), Matman (▼US\$14/km2), and Myitkyina $(\nabla US{56}/km^{2})$ will be negatively affected in comparison with the baseline.
-The relative improvement of the investment climate in the regions along the TLH implies relative deterioration of investment climate in other provinces.
-Although total impact on Myanmar is positive, uneven distribution of the gains may cause difficulties in implementation.
-Indeed, this can be a serious bottleneck in Myanmar, where regional disparities already prevailed, and the uneven distribution of the economic impacts can worsen existing ethnic conflicts.
-In India, several regions in the northeast, particularly those in Assam and Manipur, are expected to gain, although the positive impacts are small.
-In Thailand, several regions far from the TLH will be affected, namely Samut Prakarn (US\$19,091/km2), Samut Sakhon (US\$15,661/km2), Bangkok (US\$11,234/km2), and Rayong (US\$5,361/km2), Ayudhya (US\$1,964/km2), and Chonburi (US\$1,884/km2), which are existing centres of economic activity.
+In contrast, Nay Pyi Taw will be negatively and most significantly affected (Δ US\$3,647/km2), probably because several economic activities are attracted to Mandalay and the surrounding provinces where the business environments will be improved, particularly from the logistics perspective.
+In addition, Pyay (Δ US\$34/km2), Kengtung (Δ US\$28/km2), Matman (Δ US\$14/km2), and Myitkyina (Δ US\$6/km2) will be negatively affected in comparison with the baseline.
+The relative improvement of the investment climate in the regions along the TLH implies a relative deterioration of the investment climate in other provinces.
+Although the total impact on Myanmar is positive, an uneven distribution of the gains may cause difficulties in implementation.
+Indeed, this can be a serious bottleneck in Myanmar, where regional disparities already prevail, and the uneven distribution of the economic impacts could worsen the existing ethnic conflicts.
+In India, several regions in the Northeast Region (NER), particularly those in Assam and Manipur, are expected to gain, although the positive impacts are small.
+In Thailand, several regions far away from the TLH will be affected significantly, namely Samut Prakarn (US\$19,091/km2), Samut Sakhon (US\$15,661/km2), Bangkok (US\$11,234/km2), Rayong (US\$5,361/km2), Ayudhya (US\$1,964/km2), and Chonburi (US\$1,884/km2), which are existing centres of economic activity in Thailand.

-Figure 6.5.
-Impact Density of S2a on Subnational Regions
+Figure 6.
+Impact Density of S2a on Sub-National Regions